stroncaro/scoredraft/README.md

 ### Real-Time Rendering
 - **Problem**: SVG rendering engines typically re-render the entire SVG on updates, which can make real-time drawing sluggish.
-- **Solution**: Use Kivy for real-time rendering while translating user input to SVG in the background.
+- **Solution**: Use Tk for real-time rendering while translating user input to SVG in the background.

 ### Line Smoothing
 - **Problem**: Raw input data from freehand drawing may appear jagged or unpolished.